dannysheyn/lichess-path/README.md

 # lichess-path
 <a href="https://www.lichess-path.online/">The Lichees-Path Site</a> <br>
+<h4>How to use the site? </h4><br>
+<p>Just enter your lichess handle,(if you dont have one you can use mine or, go to the lichess site and find an active user name handle and enter it into the website)<br>
+  and you will get your chain of win to Magnus Carlsen</p>
 The purpose of this project is to find for every user in lichess, his path of victory to magnus carlsen aka DrNykterstein.<br>
 What is a path?<br>
 a path is a chain of wins from you (the lichess user) to magnus carlsen.<br>